gioms101/georgian_city_explorer/README.md

 - **Profile Management**:
   Authenticated users can:
   - Update their profile picture, name, password, or email.
+  - Users can reset their password in case of forgetting.
   - Delete their account.
   - Reverify their email when updated.